flows-network/github-pr-summary/README.md

 Fork [this repo](https://github.com/flows-network/github-pr-summary/) into your own GitHub account.

+> If your OpenAI API key has GPT4 access, you can change `GPT35Turbo` to `GPT4` in your fork of the source code.

 ### 2 Deploy the code on flow.network

 Go to [flows.network](https://flows.network/) to deploy your own flow function from the forked source code.